artuc2025/new-site-builder/README.md

 ---

 **Status**: Core implementation complete with placeholder assets.
+Super Duolingo and Product sections updated to match original.
 Typography and spacing refined.
-Working on visual refinement and responsive design.
+Working on illustration replacements, visual refinement, and responsive design.